-Hi, i'm David.
-I modified my first beyblade back in 2001 and i'm
+Hi, I’m David.
+I modified my first Beyblade in 2001 and never really

-still at it.
-Every part here is designed, printed, tested and used
+stopped.
+Every part here is designed, printed, tested and used in

-Beymods is a collection of custom Beyblade X mods, grips, and launcher
+Beymods is where I create Beyblade X mods, grips, and launcher

-accessories made for players who want more control, comfort, and
+accessories for players who want more control, comfort, and consistency

 Beymods is an independent fan-made project and is not affiliated with,